+- 1. Complete an application for admission.

+- 2. Satisfy the assessment requirement.

-Complete an application, satisfy the assessment requirement and attend any required information/registration session.
-Students start any term.
+- 3. Attend any required information/registration session.

 To earn a Human Services AS degree, a student must complete the standard core requirements for the degree, plus the Human Services required courses and options and maintain a 2.0 grade point average.